 In your opinion, do you think that your messaging is clearly targeting potential patients in your local area who would be interested in your products or services, and can afford them?

-Or are your followers just random online users from all over the country with no specific interest in what you do and have no desire to pay for it?
+Or are your followers just random online users with no specific interest in what you do and have no desire to pay for it?

 That's okay!
 The good news is that you have followers.

-The bad news is that they may not convert into paying customers.
+The bad news is that they may not all convert into new patients.

 As with any business, your brand identity and strategy should identify and speak directly to your target customers specifically.